manideepmudragada9/churnpredictionproject/README.md

 # churnpredictionproject

-  churn prediction project comprises of predicting churn from a realtine dataset of 25,000rows*111 columns.
+  churn prediction project comprises of predicting churn from a realtime churn dataset of 25,000rows*111 columns.

   Dataset: 25,000*111 columns